diogomartino/palworld-ds-gui/README.md

 [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) is required.
 You most likely already have it installed, so you don't need to worry.

+> [!WARNING]
+> Be aware that this software is still in early development and may contain bugs.
+Please report any issues you find.

 ## Screenshots

 ![Screenshot 1](https://i.imgur.com/hWOEky8.png)